 Lactic acid, which is attributed to post-workout muscle soreness, is another indicator of muscle damage.
 As a product of the breakdown of your body’s glycogen stores, it accumulates during short and intense periods of exercise.
 However, lactic acid can be used as an energy source for endurance athletes when their glycogen stores are depleted.
 You can find lactic acid in dairy, meat, and pickled vegetables.

-Here are some other ways to restore your muscle tissue
+Here are some other ways to restore your muscle tissue after a workout

 Athletes who are training and would like to decrease the levels of CK in their blood should take 300 mg of CoQ10 in the morning after breakfast.
 Fish, beef, and eggs are other good sources of CoQ10, which provides energy for your muscles.
 To decrease your CK levels, take a multi-nutrient supplement containing branched chain amino acids, taurine, anti-inflammatory plant extracts, and B vitamins for 4 weeks.